lmorg/murex/docs/parser/single-quote.md

 * [commands/`out`](../commands/out.md):
   Print a string to the STDOUT with a trailing new line character
 * [commands/`set`](../commands/set.md):
-  Define a local variable and set it's value
+  Define a local variable and set it's value (deprecated)